waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Inefficient Problem-Solving & Tool Debugging:** My debugging process has been flawed due to not verifying core game mechanics first and making speculative changes instead of adding diagnostic logging.
 I must adopt a scientific approach: verify mechanics, use current game state data, and add diagnostic logging after a tool fails more than once.
 - **Data Management & Documentation Failures:** I have repeatedly failed to maintain my documentation, leading to data loss from improper 'overwrite' usage, delays from imprecise 'replace' calls, and confusion from outdated map markers. **Correction:** I must be more meticulous with tool usage, ensuring all arguments are precise.
 I must also establish and follow a strict procedure for clearing attempt-specific markers after blacking out.
 - **Strategic Inflexibility & Failure to Apply Documented Rules:** I have shown inflexibility by sticking to a failing plan and failed to apply my own documented rules. **Correction:** I must remain flexible, re-evaluate strategy with new info, and review my documented rules.
 - **Violation of Immediate Action Mandate:** I have failed to perform tool/notepad maintenance immediately. **Correction:** There is no 'later'; maintenance must be done in the current turn.
+(Self-correction from Turn 166147 after critique on Turn 166141)
 - **Over-reliance on Luck:** A strategy's success due to luck is not a reliable win condition. **Correction:** Luck-based strategies are a last resort; I must not get overconfident and must always consider the opponent's full range of options.
 - **Misinterpreting System Feedback:** I incorrectly assumed my tools were wrong when system feedback said otherwise. **Correction:** I must treat system/tool feedback as the source of truth and question my assumptions first.
 - **Agent Trust Failure (Misty Rematch):** I ignored my `master_battle_agent`'s correct advice to switch out a Pokémon with a 4x weakness.
 This led to a loss.
 I must trust my agents, especially on mandatory defensive actions.